pipebots/sprintBotBLEControl/Documentation.md

 Due to the Covid-19 pandemic the end of the sprint was postphoned until access to campuses was partically restored (October 2020).
 The briefing document is [here](https://drive.google.com/drive/folders/1twYxoXcRTZItLzTB_jrvbxy3_hq5Eg7F)

 The core aspects of the robot are the Electronics, Software and Hardware.
-The requirements for these interact with all the other contributing themes and w
+The requirements for these interact with all the other contributing themes and were decided at the initial meeting at the start of the sprint.

 ## Nomenclature
 The robot developed in Sprint 2 of the Pipebots project is refered to as _SprintBot_ or colloquially _BallBot_